connorbrowns5167218/1701QCA-Assessment3/journal/journal.md

 Next I set about attaching the blade to the sword.
 I placed it into the opening of the PVC attachment and squished in some pieces of rubber from an old phone case, along with 4 small wooden pegs and 2 plastic pegs.
 Once the sword was held in place I ran the RBG strip cables through the opening and down into the handle.
 I stripped the cables and attached them to a long thin battery pack I purchased from Jaycar.
 I tested that the connection was functional, and then put the battery pack into the handle and closed it with the cap.

 Finally I ran the RBG strip up the back of the blade and taped it on with blackboard tape.
 I removed the battery pack again, placed in my batteries, and took a video.
 There is still some small adjustments and decorative aspects I would like to make to my project, but overall I am very happy with the outcome.

-There will likely by a dozen or so images of the project under construction.
-The images should help explain why you've made the choices you've made as well as what you have done. --->

 ## Final code ##